fabiommendes/craftinginterpreters/book/representing-code.md

 This makes it easy to extend the table by adding new rows.
 Simply define a new class.
 No existing code has to be touched.
-But imagine if you want to add a new *operation* -- a new column.
-In Java, that means cracking open each of those existing classes and adding a method to it.
+But imagine if you want to add a new _operation_ -- a new column.
+In pure object oriented designs, that means cracking open each of those existing classes and adding a method to it.

 Functional paradigm languages in the <span name="ml">ML</span> family flip that around.
 There, you don't have classes with methods.
 Types and functions are totally distinct.
 To implement an operation for a number of different types, you define a single function.
-In the body of that function, you use *pattern matching* -- sort of a type-based switch on steroids -- to implement the operation for each type all in one place.
+In the body of that function, you use _pattern matching_ -- sort of a type-based switch on steroids -- to implement the operation for each type all in one place.

 <aside name="ml">